ceramic-sf/quick-boi-source/bolq.md

 Any experience in life may lead you to encounter a problem, which you then may try to solve.
 Sometimes experiments throw up new problems that are unexpected.
 Creating a solution to that problem in the form of a new theory is not the result of the experiment, even though it happened around the experiment.

-*Experiements are a process to reject bad theories.
+*Experiments are a process to reject bad theories.
 Evidence does not generate theories.
 Performing an experiment may expose you to new problems to create solutions to (new theories), but this may happen in any situation and is not unique to experiments.*

 ### Imagination